microsoft/MIDI/README.md

 # Windows MIDI Services

+**While this project is closed to the public, everything in this repo is confidential.
+You have been invited to provide early feedback or contributions to what will eventually be a fully open source project.
+Please do not share or discuss outside of this repo and the associated Discord server.**

 This project is the next-generation MIDI API for Windows, including MIDI 1.0, MIDI CI, and [MIDI 2.0](https://www.midi.org/specifications/midi-2-0-specifications) features, enhancements, a new driver, and an ecosystem of essential tools.
 It adds many enhancements and bug fixes to our MIDI 1.0 support, and importantly adds support for MIDI CI and MIDI 2.0.

 > The open source USB MIDI 2.0 driver has been generously donated by [AMEI](https://www.amei.or.jp/),